prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/10-improve-performance-with-hybrid-tables.md

 3. In the preview pane, notice the **OrderDate** column, which is a date/time column.

-	>**Note:** Incremental refresh requires that the table contain a date column of date/time or integer data type with the value formatted as yyyymmdd.
+	>**Note**: Incremental refresh requires that the table contain a date column of date/time or integer data type with the value formatted as yyyymmdd.
-	>To set up incremental refresh, you must create parameters that Power BI will use to filter this column to create table partitions.
+	>**Note**: To set up incremental refresh, you must create parameters that Power BI will use to filter this column to create table partitions.

 4. To create a parameter, on the **Home** ribbon tab, select the **Manager Parameters** icon.